murali129/OpenGl-android/README.md

 # OpenGL
 http://developer.android.com/training/graphics/opengl provides how to draw the basic triangle and rotate.

-But its desperate for game developer to develop a game from this basic code, need to write hell of code to make small animations and graphics.
-The aim of this project is to generate  API s to create the graphic Objects easily and play with their animations ......
+Its really hard to simulate rigid body properties or create animations using these basic units, the basic idea of this project is to build a game engine using OPENGL wrapper which is lite weight and faster than game engines such as Unity